thegetty/quire-docs/content/cover.md

 slug: .
 ---

-**Quire is currently in closed development.
-To request access, please fill out our [Quire Beta Request](https://docs.google.com/forms/d/e/1FAIpQLSckvPWWyyfZJko6JTqf3slcXCV8vcCgQjAzoW4MfHEt9hDuxQ/viewform?usp=sf_link) form.**
+**Quire is in a limited beta and not yet released as open source software.
+For a free license to use Quire for your publication projects, and for additional access to support, [please sign up](https://goo.gl/forms/Ih4SOHje0Z9dm3C73).**

-Created by [the Getty](https://www.getty.edu/publications), Quire is a modern, multiformat publishing framework designed to create books as authoritative and enduring as print, and as vibrant and feature-rich as the web, from a single set of plain text files.
-All without ever signing-up for an account, paying a fee, or setting up and maintaining a complicated server.
+Created by [Getty](https://www.getty.edu/), Quire is a modern, multiformat publishing tool designed to create books as authoritative and enduring as print, and as vibrant and feature-rich as the web, from a single set of plain text files.
+All without paying a fee or setting up and maintaining a complicated server.

 Quire books are scholarly, visual, and built for discoverability and longevity.
 They feature: